vanessastad/Taxi-Reinforcement-Learning-on-a-graph/README.md

 -10 if drop off or pick up are executed in wrong nodes +1000 if the Didi drops off the passengerse in the correct dest_node.

+This project was firtly developed with Google Coolab that was very useful because I worked on it with two colleagues.
+You can run it on Jupyter too with few modifications.
 A more complex problem was solved with Deep Reinforcement Learning, check out my repositories for more informations.
+Google Colab: upload gym-Didi as a zip file in the session storage of Google colab.
+Jupyer: cancel "!unzip gym-Didi.zip" and use just "!pip install -e /your_path/gym-Didi".
+        Cancel "import seaborn.apionly as sns" and the "ani = matplotlib.animation.FuncAnimation(fig, update, frames = len(frames), interval = 1000, repeat = True)
+                ani" at the end of the main.

 I developed this project with the help of two colleagues.
 If you need any help, contact us: vanessa.staderini@gmail.com